News/Cognizant, Fortune, AllWork.Space

 3. Target high-exposure industries: Legal, healthcare, financial services, and real estate all have growing demand for AI-literate support staff

-The $4.5 trillion productivity figure represents the total addressable opportunity.
-Virtual assistant providers who position at the intersection of human expertise and AI capability are best positioned to capture a meaningful share of that value.
+The $4.5 trillion productivity figure represents the total addressable opportunity. virtual assistant providers providers who position at the intersection of human expertise and AI capability are best positioned to capture a meaningful share of that value.